projg2/nattka/doc/intro.rst

   otherwise.
 NATTkA extends the package list syntax to support additional tokens: ``^`` to copy keywords from the previous package on the list, ``*`` to align keywords to other versions.

+- *Better handling of problematic dependencies*: stable-bot tended to ignore problematic dependencies.
+NATTkA ignores them only when the package list is clearly empty or processed arches render them irrelevant, and otherwise explicitly informs the developer that a blocking bug is causing an issue.

 .. _pkgcheck: https://github.com/pkgcore/pkgcheck/